 Let me tell you, I LOVED having this lens available during our trip.
 I was able to get amazing photos of Mount Rainer from our cruise ship balcony after we boarded in Seattle, close-ups of seal pups on icebergs at North Sawyer and South Sawyer glaciers, and capture far away sights on the Yukon Pass Railroad.

 I was sold on Borrow Lenses.

 Then we started to use Borrow Lenses for DSLR camera rentals.
+We have also talked about using Borrow Lenses to rent video gear.
 But first, some explanation.